 Shaddick.
 G. Schadeck ; a p.n. (p.
 194)

 The initials "p.n." stand for "personal name," suggesting the name is not derived like many names (such as "Smith" as a derivation of "blacksmith") but rather it is simply a family name.

 Shattock.
 G. Schattke; a p.n.
 See Shaddick

 For Shaddock he says, see Shaddick.

 The oldest etymological dictionaries of British surnames thought Shattock, Shaddock and Shaddick derived from medieval Low German not Middle English.

-There is an alternative hypothesis for the origin of the Shattocke or Shaddock surname.
+But absence DNA proof of the relationship of German Schadocks to English Shattocks or Shaddocks, we must consider the alternative.
 Dr. Peter McClure, principal etymologist at the Family Names in the United Kingdom Project, University of England, has this to say about the Shattocke surname (in an email to me):